 You can find linen pants at a variety of price points.
 But as someone who purchased a lot of it in the last two years I can tell you that there is indeed a difference in quality.
 So I suggest buying the trendier linen (such as joggers) at the lowest price point you can find and purchasing the more classic silhouettes in the best quality you can afford.

 Well we’ve talked silhouettes and fabrics; now let’s talk about a particular length of pant.
 Well, I guess we did that with the clam diggers or pedal pushers, too.
-But cropped or ankle length pants are almost universally flattering, very on trend and quite cool for summer.
+But, unlike the pedal pushers or capris, cropped or ankle length pants are almost universally flattering, very on trend and quite cool for summer.
 There’s just something about having your ankle exposed that makes you a little cooler.
 Ha!

 Really the sky’s the limit when it comes to cropped length pants.
 You’ll find them everywhere this summer…and in a variety of fabrics and silhouettes.
-But I can highly recommend the drawcord waist crop pants above from Kut from the Kloth, shown above.
-These crop pants fit true to size and come in five colors.
-They’re a linen, rayon and spandex blend so they give you the coolness of linen, plus some stretch.
+But I can highly recommend the Bristol pants above.
+They’re currently available in white, black and olive green.
+I’d say they read like a slightly elevated chino, but still quite casual and comfortable.

 Of course, you can find colorful and print cropped pants, too.
 For more insight into how to wear colorful or print crops, check out this previous post.
-But I have an upcoming video that will cover that, too.
-So stay tuned.
+Or you could check out the video below, too.

 I suggest looking for crop pants that fit your lifestyle and work with your body shape and proportions.
 You’ll find them in every silhouette from barrel and lantern to flare to wide leg to slender cut.
 So you do you!
 Just make sure these pants don’t end at the widest part of your calf.
 Ideally they should hit right above the ankle, within an inch of the ankle bone.